 (b) it has been incorporated into the Registrar’s digital database as a certificate of title.

-(2) An instrument purporting to affect any land for which a certificate of title has been registered is registered when —

-(a) a memorandum referred to in section 56 in relation to the original instrument has been entered in the Register on the certificate; and
+(2) An instrument purporting to affect any land for which a certificate of title has been registered is registered when a memorandum referred to in section 56 in relation to the original instrument has been entered in the Register on the certificate.

-(b) the original instrument has been sealed.

 (3) The Registrar may require a person who presents a lease for registration to also lodge a duplicate of the lease.

 (4) The person named in —